“There is nothing more deceptive than an obvious fact.”― Sherlock Holmes, The Boscombe Valley Mystery

 These are key metrics for any SaaS business, but they’re virtually impossible to find if you aren’t tracking account-based engagement.

-Time for you to start tracking account engagement for your SaaS business?
-Click here.
+Find out if it’s time to start tracking account engagement for your SaaS business

-2. Accurately assess the health of your mature accounts.
+Accurately assess the health of your mature accounts

 For most SaaS businesses, the most significant account work actually comes after the onboarding period—team training sessions, feature adoption, ongoing value creation, account expansion, and so on.
 This phase is where the real value of a SaaS customer comes, and it’s all based on how your accounts are (or aren’t) engaging with your product.